 At the end of the day, however, like most everything else in software, it's all a balancing act.

-In the same way that I feel that making a blanket statement like
+In the same way that I feel that making a blanket statement like "boolean

 parameters are evil" is rather arbitrary, I feel that saying that